w3c/webauthn-pay/proposals/pr-webauthn-txconf.md

 - The fact that the transaction data that is held by the PaymentRequest object is well structured
-- The fact that we can invoke APIs from within a Payment Handler's PaymentRequestEvent event hander and have the current PaymentRequest object in context
+- The fact that we can invoke APIs from within a Payment Handler's PaymentRequestEvent event handier and have the current PaymentRequest object in context
 - The fact that the platform (not the browser or website) renders the UI that is shown to the user when getting an attestation